 Splayed hoofs, corns, straight hocks, cow hocks, sickle hocks, weak pasterns or fetlocks, swollen joints or any deviation of front or hind legs during standing or during walking are undesirable.
 Front and hind legs are to be parallel and correctly placed when viewed respectively from the front or the back.

-The Hereford is an earlier to medium maturing breed in which cognizance is duly taken of consumer demand for carcasses of low fat content.
+The Hereford is an early maturing breed in which cognizance is duly taken of consumer demand for carcasses of low fat content.
 High cutability is required and consequently signs of wastiness are undesirable.
 These include full flanks, a heavy brisket and a fatty tail setting.

 The state at which carcass maturity is reached is consequently somewhat delayed to a higher age.
 This also brings about that adult size of the Hereford is somewhat increased.
 These adaptive changes are accepted in the Hereford as desirable.
 However, they are not to be pursued as primary objectives and particularly not at the cost of higher priorities of fertility, growth ability and general functional efficiency.